-The overwhelming majority of the population in the Kivus and neighboring provinces do not have access to health insurance.
+Overwhelmingly, the majority of the population in the Kivus and neighboring provinces do not have access to health insurance.
 While community health insurance is extremely limited across the eastern provinces, it is higher in South Kivu, with a small but notable 4.1 percent of the population reporting access.
-Individual insurance was also a minimal but noteworthy exception, present in North Kivu (0.4 percent) but not elsewhere.
+Individual insurance was also a minimal but noteworthy exception, where it was present in North Kivu (0.4 percent) but not elsewhere.
 Other insurance through employers had a greater presence among the provinces adjacent to North and South Kivu, especially in Katanga province (5.2 percent), compared to the Kivus.
 Social security was uniformly low across all the provinces analyzed.

 Because Congolese households are highly dependent on direct payments, with almost 90 percent of the household health expenditure going to this type of payment, catastrophic expenditures - regardless of changes to the definition of this term across surveys - present a constant threat.
-Data from 2013 estimates that catastrophic health expenditures, defined in this case as greater than 10 percent of total household expenditure, may affect almost 13 percent of the population.
-Effects are worst for those in the poorest quintile of the population, with approximately 16.5 percent experiencing catastrophic expenditure - defined, in this case, as spending at least 20 percent or more of their total household non-food related expenses on health - compared with 10.5 percent of the other quintiles.
-The formal sector is where the most money is spent, with the average OOP amount spent in the public or private sector being about US\$7.0, compared with US\$3.9 at informal providers, such as traditional healers and street vendors.
+Data from 2013 estimates that catastrophic health expenditures, defined in this case as greater than 10 percent of total household expenditure, may affect almost 13 percent of the population.59 Effects are worst for those in the poorest quintile of the population, with approximately 16.5 percent experiencing catastrophic expenditure - defined, in this case, as spending at least 20 percent or more of their total household nonfood related expenses on health - compared with 10.5 percent of the other quintiles.62 The formal sector is the object of the most spending, with the average OOP amount spent in the public or private sector being about US\$7.0, compared with US\$3.9 at informal providers such as traditional healers and street vendors.59

 Table 7 shows the average annual expenditure per capita for both outpatient/ambulatory care and hospitalization.
-While the per capita expenditure on hospitalization for North and South Kivu were above the average expenditure in neighboring provinces, as well as exceeding the national average, this was not the case for outpatient expenditure for more general curative care.
-Average expenditure for outpatient care in both North and South Kivu was approximately 40 percent lower than the national average expenditure (US\$20).
-Expenditure was also significantly lower than in neighboring provinces (average of US\$18.3), and especially compared to Maniema (US\$21) and Katanga provinces (US\$23).
-However, with few health insurance mechanisms, the low spending on outpatient care is likely largely due to limited access to health services in these provinces (approximately 13 percent of households in South Kivu have reported failure to consult a doctor is mainly due to cost).66 While cost barriers are likely to affect displaced populations disproportionately due to generally higher health needs and financial constraints, challenges remain across the entire Congolese population in relation to availability and access to services, with quality of care and cost presenting major barriers to care and constricting the demand for services.
-62,64
+While the per capita expenditures on hospitalization for North and South Kivu were above the average expenditures in neighboring provinces as well as the national average, this was not the case for outpatient expenditures for more general curative care.
+Average expenditures for outpatient care in both North and South Kivu were approximately 40 percent lower than the national average expenditure (US\$20).
+Expenditures were also significantly lower than in neighboring provinces (average of US\$18.3), and especially compared to Maniema (US\$21) and Katanga provinces (US\$23).
+However, with few health insurance mechanisms, the low spending on outpatient care is likely largely due to limited access to health services in these provinces (approximately 13 percent of households in South Kivu have reported failure to consult a doctor mainly due to cost).65 While cost barriers are likely to affect displaced populations disproportionately due to generally higher health needs and financial constraints, challenges remain across the entire Congolese population in availability and access to services, with quality of care and cost presenting major barriers to care and constricting the demand for services.^{60,62}